Introduction: Plant Labels From Disposable Razors

 I guarantee you will have both a useful end product and a conversation piece.

-Please take a moment to vote for this in the gardening competition.
+Please take a moment to vote for this in the current competition.
 Thanks